How to mount EODATA using s3fs in Linux on Creodias

-In this tutorial, you will access EODATA resources on your Creodias cloud using s3fs, which is a tool for mounting S3 buckets.
+In this tutorial, you will access EO DATA resources using a Linux VM running on CREODIAS cloud using s3fs, which is a tool for mounting S3 buckets.

 What We Are Going To Cover